mxstack/mxdev/README.rst

 mxdev will **not** run *pip* for you!

 Configuration
 =============

 Given a ``requirements.txt`` (or similar named) file which itself references a ``constraints.txt`` file inside.

-Create an INI file, like `sources.ini` in `configparser.ExtendedInterpolation <https://docs.python.org/3/library/configparser.html#configparser.ExtendedInterpolation>`_ syntax.
+Create an INI file, like `mxdev.ini` in `configparser.ExtendedInterpolation <https://docs.python.org/3/library/configparser.html#configparser.ExtendedInterpolation>`_ syntax.

 Main section ``[settings]``
 ---------------------------